-APPAC, a minority shareholder group of Vivendi Universal, initiated an inquiry in the Paris Court of Appeal into various issues relating to Vivendi, including Vivendi's financial disclosures, the appropriateness of executive compensation, and trading in Vivendi stock by certain individuals previously associated with the company.
+APPAC, a minority shareholder group of Vivendi Universal, initiated an inquiry in the Paris Court of Appeal into various issues relating to Vivendi, including Vivendi's financial disclosures, the appropriateness of executive compensation, and trading in Vivendi stock by certain individuals previously associated with Vivendi.
 The inquiry has encompassed certain trading by Mr. Bronfman in Vivendi stock.
-Several individuals, including Mr. Bronfman and the former CEO, CFO and COO of Vivendi, have been given the status of "mise en examen" in connection with the inquiry.
-Although there is no equivalent to "mise en examen" in the U.S. system of jurisprudence, it is a preliminary stage of proceedings, and no charges have been made or filed.
-The outcome of the inquiry or of any subsequent proceedings with respect to Mr. Bronfman is uncertain at this time.
-Mr. Bronfman believes that his trading in Vivendi stock was at all times proper.
+Several individuals, including Mr. Bronfman (the former Vice Chairman of Vivendi) and the former CEO, CFO and COO of Vivendi, had been given the status of "mis en examen" in connection with the inquiry.
+Although there is no equivalent to "mis en examen" in the U.S. system of jurisprudence, it is a preliminary stage of proceedings that does not entail any filing of charges.